 No one really knows whether more people will use marijuana in Minnesota when it’s legal, compared to now.
 Some may be less interested, once legal.
 And though most people have tried it, most who try it do not become regular users.
 They just don’t like the effect of marijuana.
 Legalization is not going to change that.

-But if there were an increase in users, even for a few years, how many would choose to drive after using?
+But if there were an increase in users; how many would choose to drive after using?
 And if they did, what risk to public safety does that present?

 We know that driving with 0.08 BAC alcohol or with two or more passenger is riskier.
 And we know that the risk is comparable to driving while pregnant or while talking on your hands-free cell phone.